StevensDeptECE/GrailGUI/Grail.md

    bindings call direct to arbitrary objects not just the main window.
 Cleaned up Multishape hierarchy.
    Implemented continuous integration in github automatically testing Grail on Linux and windows in the cloud.
 1. Luisa Bonfim - Student 2021.
 Implemented multiple graph widgets including SparkLine, BarChart, Candlestick, GapMinderGraph.
    Built GapMinder database blockloader supporting hundreds of variables to graph.
-Implementing StyledMultiShape2.5 dimensions.
+Implementing StyledMultiShape2.5D to support layered 2D shapes, and creating and testing a BlockLoader (GapMinderLoader) to rapidly load data from the GapMinder project to graph.
 1. David Krauthamer - Student 2021.
 Implemented LineGraph, axes, Video and audio player.
 Implementing registration for input events directly to objects.
 1. Kamen Kresnitzki - Student 2021.
-Co-authored some of the above with David. writing StyledMultiShape2.5D to support layered 2D shapes, and creating and testing a BlockLoader (GapMinderLoader) to rapidly load data from the GapMinder project to graph.
+Co-authored some of the above with David.
 1. Nikola Ciric - Student 2021.
 Implementing solarsystem animated display.
 1. Quentin Jimenez - Student 2021.
 Button widget and demo.
 1. Claudia Macrae - Student 2021.
 Implemented scrollbar.